Electrical

 We have an affiliate partnership with Networx

-What Does an Open Ground Mean?
+What Does Open Ground Mean?

 The National Electrical Code dictates that every electrical outlet and fixture in residential buildings must be grounded.
 Grounding enables faulty current, which would otherwise be dangerous above ground, to safely find a path to discharge unwanted current to the ground.